grame-cncm/faustdoc/src/manual/errors.md

 ### The five connections rules

-A second categorie of error messages is returned when block expressions are not correctly connected.
+A second category of error messages is returned when block expressions are not correctly connected.

 #### Parallel connection